![]() |

 1954: Brazil.

-In the autumn of 1957 in the journal Tomorrow ("Tomorrow") appeared an article by paranormal investigator Eric Dingwall, entitled "the Devil walks again."
-In it, in particular, cited the story of 26-year-old Colin Wilson (later famous writer) about how in the summer of 1950 in one of the deserted beaches of Devonshire, he saw the smooth and dense surface of wet sand, rammed the sea waves, weird prints like hoof prints.
+In the fall of 1957 in the magazine Tomorrow ("Tomorrow") An article by paranormal researcher Eric Dingwall titled "The Devil Walks Again" has appeared.
+It, in particular, cited the story of 26-year-old Colin Wilson (later a famous writer) about how in the summer of 1950, on one of the deserted sea beaches of Devonshire, he saw strange prints similar to hoofprints on the smooth and dense surface of wet sand, compacted by sea waves.

-This can be attributed to various urban legends and little stories about a woman with hooves.
-They do not have a specific geographic location.
-Very similar references to people with hooves are almost the entire territory of modern Russia and neighboring countries.
-Vaguely urban legends have been known to almost all parts of the world.
+This also includes various urban legends and stories about a woman with hooves.
+They do not have any specific geographical location.
+Very similar mentions of people with hooves are found almost throughout the territory of modern Russia and neighboring countries.
+Remotely similar urban legends are already known in almost all parts of the world.

-For many years collecting materials about the event researcher Mike dash has put together all they found primary and secondary sources in the article, "The Devil's Hoofmarks: Source Material on the Great Devon Mystery of 1855" ("traces of the Devil: materials for the study of the great Devon Mystery of 1855"), first published in Fortean Studies in 1994.
-He, while not denying the reality of the facts, came to the conclusion that it was not and could not be any one "source" of origin of traces: some of them were almost certainly a hoax, some were left quite an ordinary four-legged animals such as donkeys or horses, and some mice.
-However, he admitted that it cannot explain all reports of tracks (especially those that seem to be found in the cities), and that "a mystery remains".
+Over the years, researcher Mike Dash, who collected materials about this event, summarized all the primary and secondary sources he found in the article "The Devil's Hoofmarks: Source Material on the Great Devon Mystery of 1855" ("Traces of the Devil: Materials for Studying the Great Devon Mystery of 1855"), first published in Fortean Studies in in 1994.
+He, without denying the reality of the fact as such, came to the conclusion that there was not and could not be any one "source" of the origin of the tracks: some of them were almost certainly a hoax, some were left by quite ordinary four-legged animals - for example, donkeys or horses, and some - mice.
+At the same time, he admitted that this could not explain all the reports of footprints (especially those allegedly found in cities), and that "the mystery remains."

-Conditionally they can be divided into a mystical, natural and a hoax.
+Conventionally, they can be divided into mystical, natural and mystification.

-- Balloon.
-Author Jeffrey Kaushal suggested that the traces left of the pilot balloon, released by mistake from Devonport, through the links at the end of its mooring ropes.
-The source version was a local resident, major Carter, whose grandfather worked in Devonport at the time.
-Carter said that the incident was hushed up because the balloon destroyed several conservatories, greenhouses, and Windows before fell to the ground in Hantone.
-Although this version may explain the trace amounts, it is highly doubtful that the ball could follow such a strict path for a long time and not to be hooked with ropes over a tree or other object.
+- Author Jeffrey Househall suggested that the traces were left by an experimental balloon, mistakenly released from Devonport, by means of links at the ends of its mooring ropes.
+The source of the version was a local resident, Major Carter, whose grandfather worked in Devonport at the time.
+Carter stated that the incident was hushed up because the balloon destroyed several winter gardens, greenhouses and windows before it landed on the ground in Honton.
+Although this version can explain the shape of the tracks, it seems very doubtful that the ball could follow such a strict trajectory for a long time and not catch the ropes on a tree or other object.

-- The jumping mouse.
-Referred to Mike dash in his article indicates that at least some marks, especially found on the roofs of homes, could be left in forest mice, which due to the unusually cold weather rushed into the city.
-Trace remaining in the snow after a jump of the mouse, similar to cloven hoof due to mouse movement during a jump.
-Dash argues that the theory of the "mouse factor" appeared in The Illustrated London News in March 1855 (because as the article about the event, despite the request of the vicar, were still printed, for the first time - Feb 13).
-It was noticed that in some places the traces as if all has been interrupted due to an attack on the mice, birds of prey (e.g., owls), and supposedly next to the tracks and sometimes even have found the bodies of mice.
-The mouse could also climb along walls and climb through the pipe.
-Thus, to date, the version of forest mice is the only one that could at least partially explain this event from the point of view of science.
+- Jumping mice.
+The aforementioned Mike Dash in his article indicates that at least some traces, especially those found on the roofs of houses, could well have been left by forest mice, which rushed to the cities due to unusually cold weather.
+The footprint that remains in the snow after the mouse jumps looks like a cloven hoof due to the movement of the mouse during the jump.
+Dash claims that the theory of the "mouse factor" appeared in The Illustrated London News back in March 1855 (because the article about this event, despite the request of the vicar, was still printed, for the first time - on February 13).
+It was noticed that in some places the tracks seemed to be interrupted after all, which was explained by the attack on mice by birds of prey (for example, owls), and allegedly the corpses of mice were even sometimes found next to the tracks.
+The mouse could also quite easily climb the walls and even crawl through the pipes.
+Thus, to date, the version about forest mice is the only one that could at least partially explain this event from the point of view of science.

 - Mass hysteria.
-Moreover, it was assumed that the whole story is the result of a sudden mass hysteria caused by the comparison of various different traces of the same origin (which could be left by cattle, badgers, otters and so on) and their wydawania for a single unit.
-This includes the version of the origin of traces of known living beings.
+In addition, it was often assumed that this whole story was the result of a sudden mass hysteria caused by the comparison of various traces of the same origin (which could well have been left by cattle, badgers, otters, and so on) and their passing off as a single whole.
+This also includes the version of the origin of traces from known living beings.

 - Kangaroo.
-In his letter to The Illustrated London News the vicar Makhrov wrote that there were rumors, though from a private menagerie in Sidmouth's seafront escaped kangaroo.
-However, any sources of information on authenticity of this event is not, how could the kangaroo to cross the estuary - is unclear, and indeed Makhrov wrote then that he made up the story about the kangaroo to calm and distract his congregation that believed that their land was visited by the Devil.
+In his letter to The Illustrated London News, Vicar Mcgrove wrote that there were rumors that a kangaroo had escaped from a private menagerie in Sidmouth.
+However, there are no sources of information on the reliability of this event, how a kangaroo could cross the estuary is unclear, and Mcgrove himself wrote then that he himself invented a story about a kangaroo to calm and distract his flock, who believed that the Devil really visited their land.

 Mystical

-- The one-legged.
-According to one version, made by someone unknown, the footprints were left by the animals called the one-legged - it, as reported, first seen in the year 1001 on the island of Labrador a Viking Barf Herealso; the animal had only one leg, but moved with extraordinary speed.
-However, in the newspaper printed this version, it was said that you can probably believe that the traces left by the Devil than believe in the existence of one-legged.
+- One-legged.
+According to one version, expressed by unknown people, the tracks were left by an animal called one-legged - he was reported to have been first seen in 1001 on the island of Labrador by a Viking Bjorf Heriolsen; the animal had only one leg, but moved with extraordinary speed.
+However, the newspaper that printed this version said that it was more likely to believe that the Devil really left the traces than to believe in the existence of a one-legged man.

 - Jack the jumper.
-The history of Traces of the Devil was also associated with Jack the jumper, the character of the English urban legend of those times.
-But even if we assume that Jack the jumper actually existed, but this version seems to be very questionable.
-First, in Devon at the time of the appearance of Jack was not fixed.
-Second, the description of the traces of the "real" Jack there and they are unlike any found in Devon.
+The history of the Devil's Footprints was also associated with Jack the Jumper, a character in the English urban legend of those times.
+But even if we assume that the Jack-jumper actually existed, then this version seems very doubtful.
+Firstly, Jack's appearances were not recorded in Devon at that time.
+Secondly, there is a description of the traces of the "real" Jack, and according to him they are not similar to those found in Devon.
+Jack the Jumper, or Spring-Heeled Jack (English Spring-Heeled Jack), is a character in English folklore of the Victorian era, a humanoid creature, notable primarily for its ability to make jumps of amazing height.

-Jack-jumper or Jack-springs-on-heels (Engl.
-Spring-Heeled Jack), is a character in English folklore of the Victorian era, humanoid creature, notable primarily for its ability to jump amazing heights.
-The first reports about the appearance of Jack-jumper in London, dated 1837.
-Later its occurrence was recorded in many places of England, especially in London, its suburbs, Liverpool, Sheffield, Midlands (Central England) and even Scotland.
-The "peak" was published in the 1850s-1880's years; despite the fact that a number of reports of encounters with Jack from England and even from other countries did in the twentieth century, the last date of its appearance is considered to be 1904.
+The very first reports of the appearance of Jack the Jumper in London are dated 1837.
+Later, his appearances were recorded in many places in England - especially in London itself, its suburbs, Liverpool, Sheffield, the Midlands (central England) and even Scotland.
+The "peak" of messages occurred in the 1850s-1880s; despite the fact that a number of reports of meetings with Jack from England and even other countries were received in the XX century, the last date of his appearance is considered to be 1904.

-There are many theories about the nature and identity of Jack the jumper, but none of them is scientifically proven and does not provide affirmative answers to all questions related to the "activity" of Jack.
-Thus, its history remains unexplained so far, science does not know about the device with which people could commit such Jack jumps, and the fact of his actual existence is disputed by a significant number of historians.
-The urban legend about Jack the jumper was incredibly popular in England in the second half of the nineteenth century primarily because of its unusual appearance, bizarre aggressive behavior (Jack often attacked people) and the ability to make the incredible height of the jumps, to the point that Jack became the hero of several works of art of European "pulp literature" of the XIX-XX centuries.
+There are a large number of theories about the nature and personality of Jack the Jumper, but none of them is scientifically proven and does not give affirmative answers to all questions related to Jack's "activity".
+Thus, his story remains unexplained to this day, science does not know about the device with which a person could make Jack-like jumps, and the fact of his real existence is disputed by a significant number of historians.
+The urban legend of Jack the Jumper was incredibly popular in England in the second half of the XIX century - primarily because of his unusual appearance, aggressive eccentric behavior (Jack often attacked people) and the mentioned ability to make incredible jumps in height, to the point that Jack became the hero of several works of fiction."tabloid literature" of the XIX-XX centuries.

-The story of Jack the jumper is significant because of two things.
-First, he has had a huge impact on "comic book culture" of the twentieth century, and that his dress became the prototype of the "superhero (or super villain) costume."
-Secondly, it is the only one in the history of mankind "reasonable mystical creature", "thing" which was discussed at the level of state institutions, came to the recognition of its reality.
+The story of Jack the Jumper is significant because of two points.
+Firstly, his image had a huge impact on the "comic culture" of the XX century, and it was his attire that became the prototype of the "superhero (or supervillain) costume".
+Secondly, it is the only "intelligent mystical being" in the history of mankind, whose "case" was discussed at the level of a state institution that came to recognize its reality.

 Phenomenon in mass culture